S. S. Chandran: Personal life

-His son Rohit has acted in one film Oru Murai Sollividu (2004).
+Chandran's son, Rohit, has acted in one film, Oru Murai Sollividu (2004).

 Film career

-He has acted in over 700 films, having started performing at the age of 15.
+Chandran acted in over 700 films, having started performing at the age of 15.
 He first acted in dramas which were staged in and around Tamil Nadu and later in Sri Lanka.
 Among his more popular films are: Sahadevan Mahadevan, Thangamani Rangamani, Paati Sollai Thattathey, and Kathanayagan.
 Chandran has also produced four films.